The NAB CE Registry allows long-term care administrators to track their CE certificates. Learn about how to register in our flyer.

 The National Continuing Education Review Service (NCERS), NAB's continuing education review service, reviews and approves thousands of continuing education programs offered by hundreds of providers across the country.
-All but 5 states require continuing education as a requirement to maintain an active administrator license.
+All states which have a CE requirement will accept NAB credit for licensure renewal**.
 The NCERS seal of approval is automatically accepted as meeting standards for continuing education in all states that require CE's.
 NCERS reviews continuing education programs for nursing home, assisted living and home and community based administration.

 There are no limitations to sponsorship.
 If your company provides continuing education to Long Term Care Administrators, either in-person or through distant learning, you are eligible to become a NCERS sponsor and have CE hours approved by NAB.

-NCERS (National Continuing Education Review Service) is a nationwide database of CE programs for administrators seeking credits to maintain their certification.
-All courses listed in NCERS have been reviewed and approved by trained reviewers, and these courses are approved by all of the state boards towards maintaining administrators’ certification.
+All courses listed in NCERS have been reviewed and approved by trained reviewers, and these courses are approved by nearly all of the state boards towards maintaining administrators’ certification.